ssarahs-lab/project1-wordle/README.md

 Because of the short timeframe required to make the game (one week), some hurdles for me involved identifying which components of the game were more critical in building the "skateboard"/basic working version of the game, before upgrading various things on top of this working version - i.e. adding a functional keyboard, sharing to social media option, sessional/local storage for user's game.

+In my function, I prioritised
+1. checking that the user entered five letters
+2. checking that it was a valid word..

+..before..
+3. Checking for letters that don't match
+4. Checking for yellow letters (matching letter only)
+5. Checking for green letters (matching position and letter)

+going from the biggest filter, to the most narrow filter for my if-statements.

 ## Side comments
 I loved making this game, 10/10 would do it again!